genes-and-health/BI_PY/README.md

 * Stuart Rison
 * Mike Samuels

-Based on the ptyhon/treetools pipeline written written by Caroline Morton and Saeed Bidi and contributions from:
+Based on the ptyhon/treetools pipeline written by Caroline Morton and Saeed Bidi and contributions from:
 * Sarah Finer
 * Sam Hodgson
 * Ben Jacobs